Clash with the Greek World

 loved each other until Aeneas was reminded by Hermes that his destiny was to leave for Italy where

-his descendents would found Rome.
+his descendants would found Rome.

 When the sails of Aeneas' ship disappeared over the horizon, Dido killed